 Microsoft DOS path command

 Path is used to specify the location where MS-DOS looks when using a command.
 For example, when using the command "format", if the path is not specified to where the command is you will receive bad command or file name.
+See our path definition for a full explanation and examples of paths on computers.

 The path command is an internal command that is available in the below Microsoft operating systems.